2,736 total views, 4 views today

-Present at the signing ceremony, which was held in Maryland, were Mdm.
-Wu Naifeng, president at Tasly Holding Group and director at Tasly Pharmaceutical Group, Mr. Yan Kaijing, executive chairman at Tasly Holding Group and chairman at Tasly Pharmaceutical Group, Mr. Sun He, vice chairman at Tasly Pharmaceutical Group and managing director at Tasly Pharmaceuticals, Inc.; Mr. Ed Schutter, president and CEO at Arbor Pharmaceuticals, Mr. Thom Rowland, vice president for commercial operations, Dr. Brian K. Adams, vice president for business development, and Dr. Steven D. Caras, vice president for clinical development.
+Present at the signing ceremony, which was held in Maryland.
+Wu Naifeng, President at Tasly Holding Group and Director at Tasly Pharmaceutical Group.
+Mr. Yan Kaijing, Executive Chairman at Tasly Holding Group and Chairman at Tasly Pharmaceutical Group.
+Dr. Sun He, Vice Chairman at Tasly Pharmaceutical Group and President and CEO at Tasly Pharmaceuticals, Inc.; Mr. Ed Schutter, President and CEO at Arbor Pharmaceuticals, Mr. Thom Rowland, Vice President for Commercial Operations, Dr. Brian K. Adams, Vice President for Business Development, and Dr. Steven D. Caras, Vice President for Clinical Development.

 Arbor accepts the data from previous T89 trials